Boy Kill Boy

-Boy Kill Boy were an English rock band based in Leytonstone, East London.
+Boy Kill Boy was an English rock band based in Leytonstone, East London.
 The band produced two studio albums and six singles before splitting in 2008.
-Their highest charting single was "Suzie", which reached #17 in the UK singles chart in 2006.
+Their highest-charting single was "Suzie", which reached #17 in the UK singles chart in 2006.

 History

 Before forming Boy Kill Boy, Chris Peck, Pete Carr and Shaz Mahmood were in a band called Future of Junior and produced a few songs including a track called "Miss Scandinavia".
 In May 2005, Boy Kill Boy released their debut single "Suzie" for record label Fierce Panda.
 In the summer the band opened the Radio 1 stage on Sunday/Friday of the 2005 Reading and Leeds Festivals.
 Their second single followed later that year through Fallout Records, a subsidiary of Island Records.
 "Civil Sin" was featured as Zane Lowe's "Hottest Track In The World Today".

 In 2005, Boy Kill Boy signed to Vertigo Records.
 In 2006, the single "Back Again" reached No. 26 in the UK Singles Chart, which earned them a slot on Top of the Pops, and the re-release of "Suzie" reached No. 17.
 Their debut album Civilian was released in the UK on 22 May 2006 and entered the UK Albums Chart at No. 16.
 The album was released in North America on 25 July 2006, where it reached No. 11 on Billboard's Top Heatseekers chart.

 In May 2005, the band stepped in to replace Nine Black Alps on the NME New Music Tour 2005 after the band's frontman Sam Forrest caught the mumps.
 Boy Kill Boy had only been billed to play one support slot on the tour but ended up playing numerous extra slots supporting Maxïmo Park, The Cribs and The Rakes.
 They returned the following year as headliners for NME's New Bands Tour 2006, supported by The Automatic, ¡Forward, Russia!, and The Long Blondes.
 Boy Kill Boy's "Suzie", was US iTunes Single of The Week in March 2006, this was followed with a US tour supporting The Charlatans and Echo & the Bunnymen.